higorcastilho/next_level_week_2/README.md

 - Paginated API to classes list
 - Change password and email
 - Teacher list displaying each teacher schedule (with horizontal scroll on mobile)
 - Now each teacher can teach different subjects
+- Edit classes